-85 2.1 Study sites and sampling design
+80 2.1 Study sites and sampling design

-The NiCo region is located in the headwater catchments of the White Nile (Lake Edward) and the Congo River (Lake Kivu) that are part of the East African Rift Valley system (Fig. 1).
-The region faces rapid population growth creating substantial pressure on land resources and initiating conversion of forest into cropland.
-Soil degradation by water erosion is a recognised problem in the region (Lewis and Nyamulinda, 1996; Montanarella et al., 2016) indicated via frequent soil erosion events resulting in ephemeral rills and gullies as well as permanent deep gully systems.
-The region is characterised by steep terrain (Fig. 1; Tab.
-1) and tropical climate with a mean annual air temperature between 16.7 and 19.3°C and an annual rainfall ranging between 1300 and 1900 mm (time period 1970-2000; Fick and Hijmans, 2017).
-The seasonal rainfall distribution is subdivided into two cycles of wet and dry seasons (Fick and Hijmans, 2017).
-The rainfall erosivity in the region is high due to frequently occurring storm events with large rainfall amounts linked to high rainfall intensities during the rain seasons (on average 20
+The NiCo region is located in the headwater catchments of the White Nile (Lake Eduard) and the Congo River (Lake Kivu) that are part of the East African Rift Valley system (Fig. 1).
+The region faces rapid population growth creating substantial pressure on land resources and initiating forest to cropland conversion.
+Soil degradation by water erosion is a recognised problem in the region (Lewis and Nyamulinda, 1996; Montanarella et al., 2016) indicated via frequent soil erosion events resulting in ephemeral rills and gullys as well as permanent deep gully systems.
+The region is characterised by steep terrain (Fig. 1) and tropical climate with a mean annual air temperature between 16.7 and 19.3°C and an annual rainfall sum ranging between 1400 and 1900 mm.
+The seasonal rainfall distribution is subdivided in two rain and two corresponding dry seasons (Fick and Hijmans, 2017).
+The rainfall erosivity in the region is high due to frequently occurring storm events of large rainfall amounts linked to high rainfall intensities during the rain seasons (on average 20 erosive rainfall events per rain season; events exceeding 10 mm h-1 of rainfall per 30 min interval).
+Soils in the region are deeply weathered Ferralsols (> 6 m; WRB, 2006; Doetterl et al., 2021) developed from three geochemically distinct parent materials (DR Congo: mafic magmatic rocks; Uganda: felsic magmatic rocks; Rwanda: sedimentary rock of mixed geochemical composition).
+Soils throughout the study area are typically classified as clay loam while at the Ugandan forest and cropland study sites a lower clay and higher sand content is found (Doetterl et al., 2021).

-- 95 erosive rainfall events per rain season; events exceeding 10 mm h-1 of rainfall per 30 min interval)(Doetterl et al., 2021b).
-Soils in the region are deeply weathered Ferralsols (> 6 m; WRB, 2006; Doetterl et al., 2021a) developed from three geochemically distinct parent materials (DR Congo: mafic magmatic rocks; Uganda: felsic magmatic rocks; Rwanda: sedimentary rock of mixed geochemical composition).
-Soils across the study area are typically classified as clay loam while at the Ugandan forest and cropland study sites a lower clay and higher sand content is found (Doetterl et al., 2021a). - 100 The forest sites in the study area are primary tropical mountain forests (for detailed information see Doetterl et al., 2021a).
-Farming is documented since the 1950s for the site in DR Congo, while conversion into cropland at the Ugandan site took place during the 1970s (personal communication with local villagers).
-The cropland sites represent the typical smallholder farming found in the region, which is based on small non-terraced fields with non-mechanised tillage practices.
-Due to the small fields (mean field size = 450 m2) and an individual and dynamic field management, a high patchiness of soil cover conditions is present and can alternate between bare soil and fully grown vegetation cover in direct proximity to each other (Fig. A1).
+95 The forest sites in the study area are primary tropical mountain forests (for detailed information see Doetterl et al., 2021).
+Farming is documented since the 1950th for the site in DR Congo, while conversion to cropland at the Ugandan site took place during the 1970th (personal communication with local villagers).
+The cropland sites represent the typical smallholder farming found in the region, which is based on small fields with non-mechanised tillage practices.
+Due to the small fields (mean field size = 450 m2) and an individual and dynamic field management, soil cover conditions are very patchy and can alternate between bare soil and fully grown vegetation cover in direct proximity (Fig. 1).